defi-wonderland/hardhat-account-abstraction/README.md

 For a chain to be supported at the moment the only condition is the SimpleAccount Factory is deployed to the addres `0x9406cc6185a346906296840746125a0e44976454` or alternatively entered as an optional parameter in the config

-Currently the list of supported chains that is supported by is but not limited to the following:
+Currently the list of supported chains is, but not limited to the following:

 1. Ethereum Sepolia
 1. Ethereum  Goerli